oraichain/ibc-bridge-wasm/packages/cw20/README.md

 implemented by any CW20 contract.

 `Receive{sender, amount, msg}` - This is designed to handle `Send` messages.
-The address of the contract is stored in `env.sender` so it cannot be faked.
+The address of the contract is stored in `info.sender` so it cannot be faked.
 The contract should ensure the sender matches the token contract it expects to handle, and not allow arbitrary addresses.

 The `sender` is the original account requesting to move the tokens and `msg` is a `Binary` data that can be decoded into a contract-specific message.
 This can be empty if we have only one default action, or it may be a `ReceiveMsg` variant to clarify the intention.
 For example, if I send to a uniswap contract, I can specify which token I want to swap against using this field.

 ## Allowances